juliantellez/kubernetes-raspberry/docs/os_flushing.md

 # Flushing the Operating System

-The Raspberry PI nodes are provisioned using [Ubuntu](https://ubuntu.com/download/raspberry-pi).
+The Raspberry PI nodes are provisioned using [Raspbian Buster](https://www.raspberrypi.org/downloads/raspbian/).
+A light weight version of Raspbian Buster.

 - Download and unzip the iso image from the link above